Exam day

 - 1 x basic analogue watch

 Tip: Dress appropriately.
-Consider the weather conditions, the venue and your comfort while examining patients.
+Consider the weather conditions, the venue and your comfort.
 You don’t need to wear a suit, but you should look professional.
-Casual clothes, like shorts or thongs, are not acceptable.

 - Calculators